Marketing planning can seem like a chore.

 4. Realistically plan your budget and resources

 Take a look at how much you spent last year on your marketing and try to attribute a monthly cost to what you would like to spend.
 Some of the best marketing activity can be free you don’t need a big budget to make an impact.
-Also ask yourself who will do my marketing activity? do you have time yourself or would you need some outsourced marketing help (shameless plug – but this is where I can help!).
+However if I am honest there is only so far this would take you.
+Also ask yourself who will do my marketing activity?
+Do you have time yourself or would you need some outsourced marketing help (shameless plug – but this is where I can help!).
+Also don’t forget to think through where automation can play a part too.
+This can make your life a lot easier!

 5. Plan your activity